gabrielsanttana/node-typescript-boilerplate/README.md

 $ cd node-typescript-template
 $ npm install

-# Then, you're ready to go and start adding your endpoints!
+# Then, you're ready to go and start adding new endpoints to your API!
 ```

 ## 💁🏽 Contribute